phhu/videojs-abloop/README.md

 ![GUI screeshot](/images/interfaceScreenshot.png "GUI screeshot")

 You can right click on the start and end buttons to skip to the start and end positions.
-If you right click on the loop button you can enable /disable pausing after looping.
+If you right click on the loop button you can enable pausing before or after looping.

 You can set the buttons not to create using the ```createButtons``` setup option.